-Cohiba provides a fast and accurate method for generating a set of surfaces.
+Cohiba provides a fast and accurate method for generating a set of deterministic surfaces using prediction, or generating a random realization of the set of surfaces using stochastic simulation.
 Cohiba can use information from:

 - Surface observations in wells (well points).

 - Horizontal well paths with zone logs.

 - Travel time maps.

 - Interval velocity models.

 - Geological interpretation of depositional thickness.